 Thanks to the cornstarch slurry, the original already has some thickness to it, but I wondered if some of that could be replaced by even more vegetables.
 Enter spinach, which wilts down to form a nice creamy base.
 Who's to say whether this version bests the other version, or any of the other variations floating around, but it's certainly tasty, proving once again the power of fermented black beans.

-- 2 fresh red chilies (such as Thai bird), stemmed, thinly sliced
+2 fresh red chiles (such as Thai bird), stemmed, thinly sliced

 Dry the tofu slices with paper towels, and then cut into 1/2-inch thick rectangular slabs.
 Heat = oil in a large wok over high heat until just starting to smoke.
 Add the tofu slices tongs.
 Cook until golden, flipping occasionally, about 3 minutes.
 Transfer tofu to paper towel-lined plate to drain.

 Return the wok to high heat and add the mushrooms.
 Cook, stirring and tossing occasionally, until mushrooms release their liquid and start to brown, about 4 minutes.
 Add the garlic and chiles and cook, stirring constantly, until fragrant, about fifteen seconds.
 Add the fermented black beans, and stir-fry until they are hot, about 30 seconds.
 Add the broth and soy sauce.